 West has been commissioned to create his own murals while also continuing to collaborate with others.
 He has taught art to at-risk youth, served on several arts commissions, chaired the board of directors of organizations such as the Richmond Art Center and ProArts of Oakland, and helped found an annual exhibit called TAOLB (The Art of Living Black).
-Now in semi-retirement due to health reasons, he has a long and meaningful career to look back upon.AVAILABLE MID-MAY 2019 AS DOWNLOAD AND ON DVD; delay due to festival requirements
+Now in semi-retirement due to health reasons, he has a long and meaningful career to look back upon.AVAILABLE JUNE 15 2019 AS DOWNLOAD, RENT/STREAM, AND ON DVD; delay due to festival requirements

 Masters of Rhythm with addendum has screened in eight countries on four continents, and won awards in the USA and in Germany.
 A natural outgrowth of my earlier documentary about Afro-Peruvians, it not only gives us lively music (including two original compositions) but shows off the fancy dance form, Afro-Peruvian zapateo (something done in friendly completition where each dancer tries to out-perform the other using fancy footwork).